-On Wednesday, September 20, 2023 at the Program Activity Center in Farmingdale Girl Scouts of the Jersey Shore celebrated Monmouth and Ocean counties Phenomenal Women Under 40.
-Ten incredible women were recognized for their outstanding achievements in the community, exemplary character, and their passion to defy the future.
+On Wednesday, September 18, 2024 at the Program Activity Center in Farmingdale Girl Scouts of the Jersey Shore will celebrate Monmouth and Ocean counties Phenomenal Women Under 40.
+Incredible women will be recognized for their outstanding achievements in the community, exemplary character, and their passion to defy the future.

 Phenomenal women under 40 are dedicated to community service, have proven leadership skills and consistently go above and beyond in their personal and professional lives.
 They are go-getters, leaders, innovators and role models.